-GU100 Student Success
+GU100 Student Success Prerequisite: None

 This course covers the fundamentals of navigating within Grantham University's online learning environment.
 This course is designed to assist students to meet the challenges of higher education.
+It introduces them to various strategie of higher education.
 It introduces them to various strategies for learning and other skills that are often overlooked when planning for college.
 Students will conduct self-assessments to become familiar with the styles of learning that best suit them as they become proficient in time management, reading skills, writing techniques, memory abilities and test-taking strategies.